abilandz/PH8124/Lecture_6/Lecture_6.md

 echo "a:12345:b34d" | awk 'BEGIN {FS=":"}{print length($3)}' # prints 4
 ```

-On the other hand, multiple single characters can be treated as field separators simultaneously — they just all need to be embedded within `[ ... ]`.
+On the other hand, multiple single characters can be treated as field separators simultaneously &mdash; they just all need to be embedded within `[ ... ]`.
 For instance, we can treat during the same **awk** execution all three characters colon `:`, semi-colon `;` and comma `,` as equivalent field separators in the following code snippet:

 ```bash
 echo "1,22;abc:44:1000;123" | awk 'BEGIN {FS="[:;,]"} {print $4}'